 PDF files support a wide variety of data types that can be present (and not necessarily visible).
 Threat actors fully control the content of the files they send to lure victims and they use the different capabilities of the PDF format for their attacks.

-Many phishing attacks will contain links or images of buttons, coupons, fake CAPTCHA, fake play buttons and more.
-The purpose of these files is to redirect the victims to sites controlled by the threat actors where they can proceed to the next stage of the attack.
+Many phishing attacks will contain links, which may appear as clickable images of buttons, coupons, fake CAPTCHA, fake play buttons, or QR codes.
+The purpose of these embedded files is to redirect the victims to sites controlled by the threat actors where they can proceed to the next stage of the attack.

 Another way in which threat actors can use the format is to deliver malware in the PDF streams.
 Streams can contain any type of data (including scripts and binary files) and they can be compressed and encoded which makes it harder to detect embedded code inside files.
 The compression technique is specified with the name /filter (as mentioned in its part of the dictionary that describes a stream).
 A stream can have more than one filter.